 c.
 A low-frequency (0.1Hz) failure

 d.
-Severe arcing that exists inside insulators that is usually detected by IR scanning
+Severe arcing that exists inside insulators that is usually detected by IR scanning - Which of the following cables are suitable for off-line PD testing?

 a.
 3-conductor tape-shielded cable